Elon Musk has publicly filed updated counterclaims against Twitter based on whistleblower disclosure | News Channel 3-12

 Elon Musk’s legal team on Thursday filed a public version of its updated counterclaims in response to Twitter’s lawsuit seeking to force the billionaire to follow through with his $44 billion deal to buy the company.

-The amended argument, which was originally filed under seal last week, draws on claims by former Twitter head of security Peiter “Mudge” Zatko, who recently blew the whistle on the company’s alleged security vulnerabilities.
+The amended argument, which was originally filed under seal last week, draws on claims by former Twitter head of security Peiter “Mudge” Zatko, who recently blew the whistle on the company’s alleged information security vulnerabilities.
+A Delaware judge overseeing the case ruled last week that Musk’s team could update its claims based on Zatko’s disclosure.

-The latest filing comes after the Delaware judge overseeing the case ruled last week that Musk’s team could update its claims based on the Zatko’s disclosure.
+In the amended counterclaims, Musk’s team alleged that Zatko’s disclosure and the events surrounding it “have revealed that the misrepresentations regarding mDAU [monetizable daily active users] were only one component of a broader conspiracy among Twitter executives to deceive the public, its investors, and the government about the dysfunction at the heart of the company.”

-Zatko alleged in his disclosure that Twitter has misled Musk and the public about the number of bots on its platform, an issue that Musk has made central to his effort to exit the acquisition deal.
-Musk’s team could also incorporate other claims by Zatko, including allegations that Twitter has misled users, regulators and its own board about the state of its information security.
-(Twitter has broadly defended itself against the claims by Zatko, who was fired in January, and said his disclosure paints a “false narrative” of the company.)
+Musk’s original argument centered on allegations that Twitter has misrepresented the number of false and spam accounts on its platform and used the mDAU metric to publicly report its growth while using other metrics internally.
+Twitter, by contrast, accuses Musk of using bots as a pretext to exit a deal that he developed buyer’s remorse over after a market decline.

 Zatko earlier this week expanded on his allegations in a Senate hearing, telling lawmakers that Twitter struggles to find and remove foreign agents who may be on its payroll.
 In response, Twitter said his testimony “only confirms that Mr. Zatko’s allegations are riddled with inconsistencies and inaccuracies.”